SarwatMajeed24/physical-ai-humanoid-robotics-book/backend/README.md

-# Free LLM RAG Agent Backend
+# RAG Chatbot Backend

-Backend API for the Free LLM RAG Agent using Cohere and Qdrant Cloud.
+Backend API for the RAG Chatbot for Physical AI Book using Cohere and Qdrant Cloud.

 ## Setup